progmaticltd/homebox/docs/features.md

 in the Junk email folder.

 It is powered by rspamd, a pioneer application in terms of junk email detection.

-## External accounts import

-You can add other email accounts (Yahoo, GMail, Outlook.com, etc.).
-The emails will be automatically downloaded and synchronised when you connect with any client, and will appear in your account.

-Because the folders’ hierarchy will be copied as well, it is possible to migrate from another account very easily.

 ## Automatic copy to the sent folder